 - If you continue to get more than a few illegal robocalls a week, complain to your phone company and ask what more it can do to help protect your privacy.
 Companies are allowed to block spoofed and known scam calls, provide on-screen warnings of suspicious calls, offer to let customers divert calls with the caller ID blocked to voicemail, etc.

-- Consumers whose landline providers don’t do a good enough job of filtering robocalls may consider buying a phone that doesn’t allow calls from unknown numbers to go through if the caller doesn’t announce his or her name.
+- Consumers whose landline providers don’t do a good enough job of filtering robocalls may want to consider buying a phone that requires the caller to announce their name or else the call won’t ring.
 They’re available for $50 or less.
 This is a particularly good idea for older folks who like to answer all calls and may be more trusting.

 - Vow to do more to protect your friends and relatives, especially the most vulnerable.
 We should occasionally strike up conversations with loved ones about scams that are out there and make sure those we care about know they can talk to us if there’s ever a question about a call or text message they received.
 And we should never belittle people who fall for scams.
 We need to eliminate the stigma so people feel free to reach out for help.

-On robotexts, which have gone from an annoyance to a full-blown crisis, there are some additional warning signs and advice:
+On robotexts, there are some additional warning signs and advice:

-- If you get a text message from an entity that you never opted in to for getting texts, the message is almost surely an attempt to defraud you.
+- If you get a text message from an entity that you never agreed to get texts from, the message is almost surely an attempt to defraud you.
 Entities that send robotexts are required to get upfront consent before sending any messages.

 - If you get a text you weren’t expecting or from a company you’ve never exchanged texts with before, watch out.

-- If a text is urging you to act immediately, don’t do it.
-Scammers trick us by causing us to think we have to do something right now — pay a debt, buy gift cards, stop fraud — or else bad things will happen.
+- If a text is urging you to act immediately, don’t do Scammers trick us by causing us to think we have to do something right now — pay a debt, buy gift cards, stop fraud —or else bad things will happen.
 Scammers hope people won’t take a moment to think through the request.

 - If a text contains awkward language or spelling or grammatical errors, it’s likely not coming from the entity it claims to be from: a bank, a government office, FedEx, Amazon, etc.

-- If the text appears to be from an email address instead of a phone number or five- or six-digit sender, it’s more likely to be a scam.
+- If the text appears to be from an email address instead of a phone number or five-or six-digit short code, it’s more likely to be a scam.

-- If you get a suspicious text, send it to your carrier by forwarding it to 7726 (SPAM).
-And report it to the Federal Communications Commission.
+- If you get a suspicious text and you’ve already opened it, send it to your carrier by forwarding it to 7726 (SPAM).
+And report it to the Federal Communications